 Our environment also plays a role in our stress and back pain levels.
 For instance, a study has shown that for every 1% in unemployment, we can expect to see around 770,000 new cases of low back pain.

 Isolation, depression and loneliness can also increase our feelings of pain and make lower back pain worse.

 Ways To Manage Stress And Back Pain

 Exercise is one of the most important things that you can do to combat stress.
 Going for a walk at the end of your day, or doing something physical, can signal to your body that the stressor is done for the day.
 This allows you to move into a more relaxed phase for the rest of the evening.
 Exercise also lowers stress hormones (cortisol) and increases endorphins that can actually act as natural pain killers.

 Sleep is one of the most underrated ways that we can help our bodies heal.
 Research has shown that our immune systems increase production of certain disease-fighting proteins during sleep.
 Sleeping with chronic pain can be challenging, but there are some tips and tricks to sleeping with low back pain, and chronic pain, that we discussed in one of our previous blogs, How To Sleep With Low Back Pain.

 While meditation may sound a bit strange to some people, some studies have shown that even paced slow breathing has been associated with reduced pain.
 Research shows that meditation uses neural pathways that make the brain less sensitive to pain and increases use of the brain’s own pain-reducing opioids.
 If you have chronic pain, meditation is worth looking at.

 There are so many different ways that pain affects our bodies, this information is really just the tip of the iceberg.
-When it comes to treating low back pain, incorporating stress-relief into your treatment plan is so important.
-Keep following our blogs and social media to learn more about how you can address the role of stress in low back pain.
+Understanding that pain and stress are connected is an important first step especially when it comes to managing musculoskeletal conditions like low back pain.